-Bethel University is a leader in Christ-centered higher education with approximately 6,000 students from 49 states and 21 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
+Bethel University is a leader in Christ-centered higher education with nearly 4,500 students from 47 states and 22 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
 Based in St. Paul, Minnesota, Bethel offers bachelor's and advanced degrees in more than 125 areas of study.
 Educationally excellent classroom-based and online programs equip graduates to make exceptional contributions in lifelong service to God and the world.
-Visit www.bethel.edu for more information
+Visit www.bethel.edu for more information.